Some inherit land. I inherited vision.

 After contracting polio in his youth, Henry used a wheelchair for the rest of his life — but that chair was like a throne.
 He was the kingliest personality in every room.
 A lifelong entrepreneur, he created some of San Antonio’s most memorable restaurants:

-• The Old San Francisco Steakhouse, a time-travel fantasy of 1890s elegance with live piano music and a girl on a red velvet swing
+• The Old San Francisco Steakhouse, a time-travel fantasy chain of 1890s “Gold Rush” opulence and elegance with live piano music and a girl on a red velvet swing

-• Sea Island, a beloved seafood destination still in operation today
+• Sea Island, a beloved seafood destination chain still in operation today

 Henry taught me that creativity doesn’t only live on the canvas — it lives in hospitality, in laughter, in spectacle, in how you walk (or roll) through the world.